hsnnkaratass/hsnnkaratass.github.io/_portfolio/2021 Fighter UAV.md

 **Mission Testing:** As a responsible member during the mission testing phase, we encountered some challenges, particularly with wifi connections, which sometimes affected the image transfer to the GCS.
 However, despite these hurdles, the mission test provided valnurable experince for us.

-**Flight Video:** You can witness our flight video during the competition.
+**Flight Video:** You can witness some part of the our flight video during the competition.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eu7qqW2X3FY" frameborder="0" allowfullscreen></iframe>